Skip Ribbon Commands

 Metro Vancouver provides services that are key to the prosperity, resilience, equity, and livability of the region through four legal entities: Metro Vancouver Regional District (MVRD), Greater Vancouver Water District (GVWD), Greater Vancouver Sewerage and Drainage District (GVS&DD), and Metro Vancouver Housing Corporation (MVHC).

-The majority of Metro Vancouver’s operating and capital budgets are financed primarily through utility fees for drinking water supply, sewerage, and solid waste management.
+The majority of Metro Vancouver’s operating and capital budgets are financed through utility fees for drinking water, sewerage, and solid waste management.

 Property taxes account for a small portion of the Metro Vancouver budget and support the regional parks system, as well as other services including air quality management and regional planning activities.